Overview of Child Neglect and Abuse

 Children who are neglected or abused may appear tired, hungry, or dirty or have physical injuries or emotional or mental problems, or they may appear completely normal.

-Abuse is suspected when the pattern of bruises suggests that the injury was not accidental, when injuries do not match the caregiver's explanation, when children are not developmentally able to do things that could result in their injury (such as an infant turning on a stove), or when children have both healed and new injuries that do not appear accidental.
+Abuse should be suspected when the pattern of injury suggests that the injury was not accidental, when injuries do not match the caregiver's explanation, when children are not developmentally able to do things that could result in their injury (such as an infant turning on a stove), or when children have both healed and new injuries that do not appear accidental.

 Children should be protected from further harm by means that may include involvement of Child Protective Services and/or law enforcement agencies, hospitalization, counseling for parents and children, and assistance for the family in providing safe and appropriate care.